CrazyPingu/thesis/README.md

     "path_redirect" : "the path of the server that will host the backend that contains it" }
 ```
+Create a folder called _xml_ in _/src/backend/_ and put the xml files that contains the dump of the database in it.
+You can request the dump of the database from here: [Geoportale regione Emilia-Romagna](https://geoportale.regione.emilia-romagna.it/catalogo/dati-cartografici/ambiente/percorsi-escursionistici).
 ## Deployment
 ### Compiles and minifies for production
 ```